-Planting density: planting density will be 1,000 trees per ha.
-Spaced at $3.1 \times 3.1 \text{ m}$ in a square.
+Planting density: planting density will be 1,040 trees per ha.
+Spaced at $3.1 \times 3.1 \text{ m}$ squared.

 Plantation layout: will be in stands according to the high land areas that do not flood.
 The low land areas that flood will not be planted.